 - Engagement Survey Platforms: Think of these tools as a “survey-in-a-box.”
 The service typically includes a standard employee survey with little or no customization, templated reports, benchmarking comparisons, and prescribed recommendations.
 This solution works well for organizations looking for a simple process with basic guidance.
 These tools are generally not a good option for organizations looking to customize their survey, who have large and/or complex organization structures, or are looking for deeper analysis and guidance on their results.

 - Management Consulting Firms: At the far right of the spectrum are large management consulting firms that provide a variety of HR and talent management services, including employee surveys.
-These companies typically have broad experience in employee surveys and may publish research on a variety of topics.
+These vendors typically have broad experience in employee surveys and may publish research on a variety of topics.
 They offer many additional services including help with mergers and acquisitions, compensation plans, workforce planning, and benefits structuring.
-These companies are frequently used by large organizations who may already have an existing business relationship or are looking for added workforce services.
+Employee engagement survey vendors like these are frequently used by large organizations who may already have an existing business relationship or are looking for added workforce services.

-Which Type of Employee Engagement Survey Provider is Best?
+Which Type of Employee Engagement Survey Vendor is Best?

 Running an employee engagement survey is a high-stakes event.
 When done well, it provides critical insights and leads to improved retention and company performance.
 When done poorly, it compromises trust between the organization and its employees, creating more questions than answers.